PREPARING A MONTESSORI ART ENVIRONMENT AT HOME

 One of my dear homeschool-mom friends set up a simple desk for her children in her kitchen.
 I loved seeing what her daughter would create when I visited for tea!

 Before you unleash your little Picasso, be sure you and your child agree on the space where art will take place (the art environment).
-This is big!
-When I first started homeschooling, I was loose on this rule.
-Lots of messes spread around our home.
+This is important!
+When I first started homeschooling, I was lax with this rule.
+Messes spread around our home.
 Eventually, my children stained my nice couch with paint and markers.
 Soon after, I decided there was only one space where art making was allowed!

 ART AT HOME